 What Does the Executor Do?

-An Executor, or Personal Representative under Arizona and New Mexico law, is appointed by the Testator, the maker, in a Last Will and Testament.
+An Executor, or Personal Representative under Arizona law, is appointed by the Testator, the maker, in a Last Will and Testament.
 In general, the Executor is responsible for overseeing the probate of the estate.
 Some of the numerous duties and responsibilities of an Executor include:

 - Managing estate assets – the Executor must try and identify and locate all estate assets and then secure those assets as soon after the decedent’s death as possible.
 In addition, a date of death value must eventually be ascertained for each asset and an inventory may be required by the probate court.
 Estate assets must also be divided into two categories – probate and non-probate assets.
 Non-probate assets bypass probate altogether and may be distributed to the beneficiaries immediately.

 - Notifying and paying creditors – as soon as the probate process is underway, creditors must be notified either personally or via publication in a local newspaper.
 Creditors then have a specified period of time within which to file a claim against the estate.
 The Executor must review all claims and approve or deny them.
 If approved, they must be paid out of available assets.